-[3-3-14] Signature Confirmation provides the mailer with information about the date and time an article was delivered or the date and time of the delivery attempt.
-A delivery record, including the addressee’s signature, is maintained by the USPS and is available electronically or by email, upon request.
+[12-8-14] [3-3-14] Signature Confirmation is subject to the basic standards in 1.0; see 1.4.1 for eligible matter.
+Signature Confirmation provides the mailer with information about the date and time an article was delivered or the date and time of the delivery attempt.
+A delivery record (including the recipient’s signature) is maintained by the USPS and is available electronically or by email, upon request.
 Some statutes governing the mailing of legal documents may require the use of Certified Mail or Registered Mail rather than Signature Confirmation.

 [3-3-14] For Signature Confirmation with Standard Post, Media Mail, Library Mail, Bound Printed Matter, or Parcel Select, the parcel must meet these additional requirements: